 This way you can keep the whole team’s tasks and track progress in one unified place and without any development efforts.

-If you are using Asana, Trello, Basecamp, Pivotal, GitHub, or JIRA, you can easily connect them with Everhour and track time inside their interface.
+If you are using Asana, Trello, Basecamp, Pivotal, GitHub, Monday project management, or JIRA, you can easily connect them with Everhour and track time inside their interface.
 But even if you are using another type of project management tool, or a different time tracker, you can still automate some operations through Zapier.